This page provides information about the settings available for Cloud SQL instances.

 Day of the week

 Any (default value)

 |Database flags||Y||See Configuring Database Flags.|

 - Instance ID

-- The instance ID is the name of the instance.
+The instance ID is the name of the instance.
 It is used to uniquely identify your instance within the project.
 Choose an instance name that is aligned with the purpose of the instance when possible.
-Instance names must have 98 characters or less.
-You do not need to prepend the project ID onto the instance ID.
-This is done automatically where appropriate (for example, in the log files). ...see naming guidelines

-- The Google Cloud Platform region where your instance is located.
+- The Google Cloud region where your instance is located.
+You can only set the region during instance creation.
 To improve performance, keep your data close to the services that need it.
 For more information, see Instance Locations.

-- The Google Cloud Platform zone where your instance is located.
+- The Google Cloud zone where your instance is located.
 If you are connecting from a Compute Engine instance, select the zone where the Compute Engine instance is located.
-Otherwise, you should accept the default zone.
+Otherwise, accept the default zone.
+You can edit the instance later to change the zone, if needed.
 For more information, see Instance Locations.

 - Database version

 - Unless you need a capability provided only by a specific version,

 gcloudcommand and REST API usage, see the reference documentation.

 - Choosing SSD, the default value, provides your instance with SSD storage.
 SSDs provide lower latency and higher data throughput.
 If you do not need high-performance access to your data, for example for long-term storage or rarely accessed data, you can reduce your costs by choosing HDD.

 Choose a capacity to fit your database size.
 After you have created your instance, you can manually increase the storage capacity by editing your instance configuration, but you cannot decrease it.
 Increasing the storage capacity does not cause downtime.